Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/addons.md

 ## ArborFirmaCraft

-An expansion upon TFC's tree variety, read more about it [on its page](https://modrinth.com/mod/arborfirmacraft-(afc))
+An expansion upon TFC's tree variety.
+Read more about it on its [Modrinth](https://modrinth.com/mod/arborfirmacraft-(afc)) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/arborfirmacraft) pages

 KubeJS TFC supports its